dasch-swiss/dsp-tools/docs/developers/code-quality-tools/python-linting.md

 ## [Ruff](https://pypi.org/project/ruff/)

 The fastest, most promising and most exciting linter, although still in beta.
-Ruff is a linter with autofix support
+Ruff is a linter with autofix support.
-Near-parity with Flake8, and working on implementing pylint rules (see [How does Ruff compare to Pylint?](https://beta.ruff.rs/docs/faq/#how-does-ruff-compare-to-pylint)).
+It has near-parity with Flake8, and they are working on implementing pylint rules as well (see [How does Ruff compare to Pylint?](https://beta.ruff.rs/docs/faq/#how-does-ruff-compare-to-pylint)).
 Ruff can be used to replace